rust-lang/reference/src/items/traits.md

 Traits are implemented for specific types through separate [implementations].

+Items associated with a trait do not need to be defined in the trait, but they may be.
+If the trait provides a definition, then this definition acts as a default for any implementation which does not override it.
+If it does not, then any implementation must provide a definition.

 ## Trait bounds

 Generic functions may use traits as _bounds_ on their type parameters.
 This will have three effects:

 - Only types that have the trait may instantiate the parameter.
-- Within the generic function, the methods of the trait can be called on values that have the parameter's type.
+- Within the generic function, the functions of the trait can be called on values that have the parameter's type.
 Associated types can be used in the function's signature, and associated constants can be used in expressions within the function body.
 - Generic functions and types with the same or weaker bounds can use the